Spring in the Garden

 I couldn’t live without it.

-Isn’t that what its all about?
+Isn’t that what it’s all about?

-Tomatoes, kale and green peppers.
+Tomatoes, kale, and green peppers.
 The top right two tomatoes were seedlings and the left tomato was seed planted.
 I only had one seedling green pepper and I did buy two pepper plants.
 The kale is a dwarf version and perfect for small spaces.

-Tomatoes are really looking good so far.
+The tomatoes are really looking good so far.

-Three different kinds of lettuce and and spinach.
+Three different kinds of lettuce and spinach.
 The spinach is still lagging.
 Not sure what that is.
 Maybe it needs a bit of fertilizer.
 I’ve already had one nice salad from this patch the other night.

-Watermelon on the left and whats left over of cantaloupe.
+Watermelon on the left and what’s left over of cantaloupe.
 The dreaded snails had a feast one night.
 I had to replant seeds for that.
 I will use a lot of snail bait during my growing season.
-Its a must.
+It’s a must.

 They love to nibble on basil too.